The best way to determine when to seal a driveway is by looking for temperatures above 55 degrees Fahrenheit

 When Should You Seal a Concrete Driveway?

 Concrete has a shorter curing period than asphalt, so you should be able to apply sealer after about a month.
-Once again, look for temperatures above 55 F and make sure it won’t rain on your work.
+Once again, look for temperatures above 55 degrees Fahrenheit and make sure it won’t rain on your work.

 If you’re working with an older concrete driveway, it’s still a great candidate for sealing.
 Just make sure you take care of repairs and clean it beforehand.